 Indian Country Today is dedicated to serving the Nations and celebrating Native American people and offers a wide variety of news and resources.

-Project 562 is offered as a solution to historical inaccuracies, stereotypical representations and silenced Native American Voices in massive-media in an effort to humanize the otherwise “vanishing race” and share the stories that Native Americans would like to be told.
+Project 562 is offered as a solution to historical inaccuracies, stereotypical representations and silenced Native American Voices in media in an effort to humanize the otherwise “vanishing race” and share the stories that Native Americans would like to be told.